abidsoft1/The-Bookshelf/README.md

 - Add to Reading List: Users can add books to their reading list.
 - Add to Wishlist: Users can add books to their wishlist for future reference.
 - Responsive Design: The website is designed to be responsive and work seamlessly across different devices.
-- Toast Notifications: Sonnar Toast is used to display notifications such as adding a book to the reading list or wishlist.
+- Toast Notifications: Sonner Toast is used to display notifications such as adding a book to the reading list or wishlist.

 **Technologies Used**
 - React.js